Skip to main content

 I don’t care about the money.
 It’s the lack of it that scares me.

-Not the cash itself, but being without it when I need it.
-That is the whole reason my ’hidden money strategies exist: to GUARANTEE, as much as possible, that in all circumstances, enough cash is available for any contingency: pickpockets, impromptu tour options, or someone else in trouble.
+Not the cash itself, but being without it when he needs it.
+That is the whole reason Scott’s hidden-money strategies exist: to GUARANTEE, as much as possible, that in all circumstances, enough cash is available for any contingency: pickpockets, impromptu tour options, or someone else in trouble.

-My foreign travel back up cash was approximately $10,000 carefully hidden.
+His foreign-travel backup cash was approximately $10,000, carefully hidden.

 Daily Money and Backup Money